grantfriend/100DaysOfCloud/Journey/001/Readme.md

 ## Introduction

-I'm doing this to improve my knowledge of the big three provides, Azue, AWS and GCP.
+I'm doing this to improve my knowledge of the big three provides, Azure, AWS and GCP.

 ## Prerequisite